mesaaransh/NearbyMapFinder/README.md

 * **Geolocation Integration:** Utilizes user's location to find nearby pilots.
 * **Wide Data Range:** This project has over **500** Data Points (Data.js).
 * **Interactive Map:** Visualizes pilot locations on a map using Leaflet.
-* **Search Functionality (Optional):** Allows users to potentially filter or search for pilots based on additional criteria (to be implemented based on your design).

 ### Technologies Used

 * React: JavaScript library for building user interfaces.
 * Leaflet: JavaScript library for interactive maps.
 * Vite: For faster development in production
-* (Optional) Additional libraries for specific functionalities like user authentication or pilot data management.

 ### Installation